Traditional Wedding Costs vs. Adventure Elopement Costs

 THINGS TO NOTE:

-• I’ve found that with things like photographers, hair and makeup artists, etc., the average booked price is lower than the average actual price.
+I’ve found that with things like photographers, hair and makeup artists, etc., the average booked price is lower than the average actual price on The Knot and WeddingWire.
 Artists who are priced lower often book more because of the lower price and in order to compensate for income.
 WeddingWire claims that the average photographer costs around $2,000.
-That is partly because more people book lower priced artists, and also because many higher priced artists don’t rely on WeddingWire as a listing source for their business (and often, if they are listed on WeddingWire, they don’t list their starting pricing).
 WW also fails to mention whether this is starting pricing, or average booked price.
-Based on my experience, and fellow colleagues in the industry, average pricing for a full day ranges from $3,500-$6,000.
-I might make some enemies, but I’m going to be real with you, like always: the average couple who reaches out on WeddingWire or The Knot, has a lower budget for any vendor services.
+Based on my experience, and fellow colleagues in the industry, average pricing for a full day ranges from $5,000-$8,500. $2,000 for an adventure elopement photographer is just not realistic, especially if they aren’t local and have travel costs.
+If you’re paying that little, you may either not receive good deliverables, or your photographer isn’t paying themselves a living wage.

-• Notice how I included a honeymoon in the cost of an elopement?
+Notice how I included a honeymoon in the cost of an elopement?
 So many of my couples use their elopement destination and elopement ceremony as a kick off to their honeymoon.
 They elope during the first part of their stay, and have their first adventures as a married couple surrounded by their own version of paradise, cocooned in their own little world.
-Why did I choose Maui?
-Because it’s a relatively far destination for most people, on the more expensive end to give a higher cost estimate (because better safe than sorry), and it’s also still a domestic location for people in the United States.
+Why did I choose Oregon?
+Because it’s a destination for most people, and it’s also still a domestic location for people in the United States.

 Be sure to bookmark this page to come back to for Wedding Costs vs. Elopement Costs reference!